Memotech-Bill/pysolis/README.md

 The captured data is recorded as records in files named `yyyy/mm/Solis_Rnnn_yyyymmdd.cap`, where nnn is the length of the data packet being sent to the cloud.
 Only the data in the 250 byte records is currently being used.
+See below for the format of some of these files.

 Configuring the program to work without root permissions was based upon: https://web.archive.org/web/20160403142820/http://peternixon.net/news/2012/01/28/configure-tcpdump-work-non-root-user-opensuse-using-file-system-capabilities/